garrett-adamss/fs-journal/quizzes/week02.md

 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+Primitive values are data that are stored in the stack, Reference variables are stores in the heap
 ```